By Mariane Wray – WBC Coach

 Youth & Obesity:

 Physical activity amongst children and adolescents (youth) is becoming a major public health concern.
-Look around, it’s easy to spot fat kids these days.
+Look around, its easy to spot fat kids these days.
 I don’t remember any kids being overweight when I was a child, and nor should they be.
 This problem is so significant, that health agencies are predicting that the youth of this generation will not experience life as long as their parents, due to the increase in weight related illness and disease.

 In the U.S, the prevalence of childhood obesity has tripled over the past few decades, and Type II Diabetes (once called adult onset diabetes) is now being diagnosed in adolescents.
 Although there are relatively few studies on youth obesity in developing countries, the information that is available suggests that changes in dietary practices and an increase in time spent in sedentary activity have caused an increasing prevalence of childhood obesity in developing countries such as Malaysia[1].

 In Malaysia, the recent industrialisation and urbanisation has brought about changes in lifestyle.
-These changes include differences in diet and physical activity, which are known to be associated with changes in health and an increase in chronic diseases[2]
+These changes include differences in diet and physical activity, which are known to be associated with changes in health and an increase in chronic diseases[2].

 Local studies[3] highlight the increase in nutrition and weight related diseases, across age, ethnicity, and location of residence (urban vs. rural) in Malaysia.
 Malaysian adults are currently the fattest in South East Asia, and it appears as though this trend is being passed on to their offspring.